Skip to main content

 Are Nicotine Pouches Bad for Your Gums?

 This is the most common long-term safety concern among regular pouch users, and it deserves its own section.
-The short answer: nicotine pouches can cause mild, localised gum irritation, but no clinical evidence links normal use to permanent gum damage or periodontal disease.
+The short answer: nicotine pouches can cause localised gum irritation, and long-term pouch-specific oral-health evidence is still limited.

 The irritation mechanism is primarily chemical, not mechanical.
 The alkaline pH adjusters (sodium carbonate at pH 8–10) that enable nicotine absorption can irritate the soft gum tissue with prolonged contact.
 Higher-strength pouches use more pH adjuster, which is why strong and extra-strong products cause more noticeable irritation than light options.